 Work is needed to develop tsunami forecasting methods using Artificial Intelligence (AI) assisted techniques.
 An example would be a Convolutional Neural Network (CNN) capable of directly forecasting tsunami inundation based solely on up-to-date observation data from tsunami and geodetic observation networks and does not require extensive computational resources.
 The computational cost of this technique is much lower than that of nonlinear tsunami propagation simulations.
 Additionally, such an approach does not require a tsunami source estimation process.
-The basic premise of the proposed method is the efficient transformation of a low-resolution maximum tsunami elevation resulting from a linear simulation into a nonlinear high-resolution inundation map.
-Therefore, in the real-time application, the time consuming nonlinear high-resolution simulation can be substituted by the simple linear low-resolution model, once the tsunami source is estimated with a rapid method.
-This approach is thought to be particularly applicable to the "initial indicators" and "characterisation" phases of the tsunami warning lifecycle.
+The basic premise of the proposed method is the efficient transformation of a low-resolution maximum tsunami elevation resulting from a linear simulation into a nonlinear high-resolution simulation can be substituted by the simple linear low-resolution model, once the tsunami source is estimated with a rapid method.
+This approach is thought to be particularly applicable to the "initial indicators" and "characterization" phases of the tsunami warning lifecycle.
 Further, probabilistic tsunami forecasting techniques based on tsunami model databases can assist with quantification of uncertainties and transform the information into warnings based on predefined thresholds.

-3.4.2 Dynamic Characterisation
+3.4.2 Dynamic Characterization